JLenander/BTHS-Java-Projects/README.md

 # Picture Puzzle High School JavaFX MP2 project

-Picture Puzzle game created using Java 11 and JavaFX 11.
+Picture Puzzle game created using **Java 11** and **JavaFX 11**.
+Built using **Maven**.
 Made for a high school marking period project.
-Standalone JAR in `./sample` confirmed to work on windows.
+Standalone JAR in `./sample` confirmed to work on windows 10.

+### To run project:
+- Ensure you have at least Java 11 (verify with `java --version`)
+- Download and double click [picturePuzzleJavaFX.jar](https://github.com/JLenander/BTHS-Java-Projects/blob/main/sample/picturePuzzleJavaFX.jar)
+- Alternatively, via command line run `java -jar picturePuzzleJavaFX.jar` in the directory you downloaded the jar file in.

-## Showcase GIFS:
+# Showcase GIFS:

 ### Main Menu
 ![Main Menu, 8 puzzles to choose from](sample/README_imgs/picturePuzzleMainMenu.gif)